Authentication Service

 ctm authentication token::update -f <tokenDefinition.json>

-Where <tokenDefinition.json> is the full path and name of a .json payload file that contains token details.
+where <tokenDefinition.json> is the full path and name of a .json payload file with token details.

-The contents of this file for an update request are the same as for a creation request (authentication token::create).
-Note the following guidelines for an update action:
+The contents of this file for an update request are the same as a creation request (authentication token::create).
+The following guidelines are for an update action:

-• You can update the expiration date of the token and the roles associated with the token.
-You cannot modify the name of the token.
+You can update the token expiration date and the roles associated with the token.
+You cannot modify the token name.

-If annotation is enabled for the Scheduling definitions, Configuration management, or Control-M security category in Control-M, you must also provide an annotation to justify your action.
-For more information, see Annotation Input.
+If annotation is enabled for the Scheduling definitions, Configuration management, or Control-M security category in the

 REST API Syntax